 The Duo also includes in it the most important of its feature, called the Knock Knock, which lets you see the live videos of your caller before you can even answer the call, giving you a sense of what they’re up to and why they want to chat with you.

 Once the call is being accepted, the video continues, an uninterruptedly.
 The Google claims that the Knock Knock helps to make the video calling experience a more spontaneous and welcoming to its users, helping them to connect with the person before they even pick up the call and if they wish to pick up the call they just need to answer the call just by sliding up an icon and diving right into the call without any interruption or the delay in the connecting of the call.

 For those users who are also worried and care about their security o the call, the Google says that all the calls are being an end-to-end encrypted so that no one can listen in an on to your calls.
 The Duo is rolling out, for an Android and an iOS from this year, and will be live across the globe very soon.
-It’s free to download and also being free to use, as with pretty much of all of the Google’s services.
+It’s free to download and also be free to use, as with pretty much of all of the Google’s services.
 The app is currently available on an Android and an iOS globally in the 78 languages.
 It uses just your phone number to sign in, unlike most of the other video call-ups.